What Is EDI?

 A communication adapter establishes a connection between sender and receiver.
 Once both sides are connected, it securely transmits the pre-converted message.

 The EDI software essentially has two transfer options.
 You can exchange data via either a mailbox system or a point-to-point connection based on the TCP/IP internet protocol.

-The advantage of a mailbox system is that companies do not have to be constantly able to receive and send data.
-This allows you to communicate regardless of when your business partners’ systems are online.
-You just need to connect to your own mailbox.
+With a mailbox system,companies do not have to be constantly able to receive and send data.
+This allows them to communicate regardless of when their business partners’ systems are online, as they just need to connect to their own mailbox.

 Providers of X.400 mailboxes are VAN providers such as Deutsche Telekom, IBM or British Telecom.
 The data remains in the box until actively collected.